Quick/Nimble/README.md

 expects(await someAsyncFunction()).to(equal(1)) // Compiler error: 'async' call in an autoclosure that does not support concurrency
 ```

+### Async Matchers

+In addition to asserting on async functions prior to passing them to a
+synchronous predicate, you can also write matchers that directly take in an
+async value.
+These are called `AsyncPredicate`s.
+This is most obviously useful
+when directly asserting against an actor.
+In addition to writing your own
+async matchers, Nimble currently ships with async versions of the following
+predicates:

+- `allPass`
+- `containElementSatisfying`
+- `satisfyAllOf` and the `&&` operator overload accept both `AsyncPredicate` and
+  synchronous `Predicate`s.
+- `satisfyAnyOf` and the `||` operator overload accept both `AsyncPredicate` and
+  synchronous `Predicate`s.

 Note: Async/Await support is different than the `toEventually`/`toEventuallyNot`
 feature described below.